AlgoMaster Logo

 3. Client

-• Sends the request to the first handler in the chain.
+Step 3: The client sends a request to the first handler in the chain.

-3. Implementing Chain of Responsibility
+4. Implementing Chain of Responsibility

-1. Define the Common Handler Interface
+Step 1: Define the Handler Interface

-• Decide whether to stop the chain or pass the request to the next handler
+Every handler will implement this interface.
+Each handler should perform its specific check and decide whether to stop the chain or pass the request to the next handler.

 To avoid duplicating the setNext() and forwarding logic in every handler, we define an abstract base class with reusable functionality.
+This way, concrete handlers only need to implement their specific check.

 Now every concrete handler can focus solely on its logic and delegate to forward(request) when needed.

-3. Create Concrete Handlers
+Step 3: Create Concrete Handlers

 Each handler implements one responsibility.
 They extend BaseHandler, implement handle(Request), and determine whether to continue the chain or short-circuit it.

-🔐 Authentication Handler
+Authentication Handler

-🔒 Authorization Handler
+Authorization Handler

-⏱️ Rate Limiting Handler
+Rate Limiting Handler

-📦 Data Validation Handler
+Data Validation Handler

-✅ Final Business Logic Handler
+Final Business Logic Handler

-This is the last handler in the chain — it assumes the request has passed all previous checks.
+This is the last handler in the chain.
+It assumes the request has passed all previous checks.

-4. Assemble the Chain in Client Code
+Step 4: Assemble the Chain in Client Code

 Now that our handlers are modular, we can connect them in any order depending on the requirements.